Anna Cantalini, MA, RP

 Registered Psychotherapist

 Life can change in painful and unexpected ways—through loss, illness, life-limiting diagnoses, or the lasting effects of a challenging relationship.
-You may feel overwhelmed, on edge, disconnected, or unsure how to move forward.
-I help adults and caregivers navigate grief, chronic pain, anxiety, OCD, burnout, and the emotional impact of trauma with compassion, clarity, and practical support.
-Together, we make sense of your experiences and create space for relief, understanding, healing, and reconnection with yourself.
+You may feel overwhelmed, on edge, or disconnected.
+I support women and caregivers as they navigate the complexities of grief, chronic pain, anxiety, and the emotional impact of trauma.

 You don’t have to keep carrying the weight of your struggle alone.
 Therapy offers a calm, steady space to be seen, understood, and supported as you rebuild trust in yourself and your capacity to heal.